Please type a search term (at least two characters)

 After a decade-long period of ground-breaking achievements in measurement science, EURAMET’s European Metrology Research Programme (EMRP) was concluded at the end of last year (2019).

 Launched in 2008 under Article 169 of the European Treaty, the EMRP provided a structured and organised route to pool together the research capabilities of metrology institutes, industrial organisations, and academia across Europe.
 The programme inspired a collaborative spirit and highlighted the value of Joint Research Projects (JRPs) in developing cutting-edge metrology tools for solving grand societal and industrial challenges.

 Overall, 23 participating member states – in addition to the European Union (EU) – funded a total of 119 projects in well-defined research areas: industry, energy, environment, health, new technologies and SI units.
 The EMRP also supported 3 types of researcher grants, for a total of 306 participants.
-As it comes to a close, we look back over the past 10 years of outstanding accomplishments made under EURAMET’s integrative research programme.
+As it has now come to a close, we look back over the past 10 years of outstanding accomplishments made under EURAMET’s integrative research programme.